NYC - SFO

 JFK

-Avoid traffic by having your driver drop off at the AirTrain station at Lefferts Boulevard for a free ride to terminals.
+To avoid traffic at JFK, have your driver drop you at the AirTrain station at Lefferts Boulevard for a free ride to terminals.

 Read more about JFKby Harriet Baskas